-- 63. Details of the servicing requirements which involve connection to Council reticulated services and electricity and fibre communications.
+- 65. Details of the servicing requirements which involve connection to Council reticulated services and electricity and fibre communications.
 Initial consultation has been undertaken with Ashburton District Council asset engineering and EA Networks engineers regarding ability to connect.
-These are summarised and included as part of the Infrastructure Service Report included as Annexure 8 generally as follows: - Wastewater will be catered for through gravity connections to new existing infrastructure.
+These are summarised and included as part of the Infrastructure Service Report included as Annexure 10 and in addition, an addendum to the Infrastructure assessment and stormwater management detail is provided through Annexures 11-14.
+Generally, the infrastructure proposal is as follows: - Wastewater will be catered for through gravity connections to new existing infrastructure.
 It is anticipated that the fall or gravity will be sufficient to connect to the existing manhole currently located on the site frontages within Farm Road.
-A new 150mm main is anticipated to be required to be installed within the new roading network. - Water reticulation will involve connecting into the existing water mains located within Farm Road for the development and this includes provision for firefighting within the new development and therefore water pressure has been addressed in the report. - Roof stormwater from the site will be discharged to ground via soakholes.
+A new 150mm main is anticipated to be required to be installed within the new roading network. - Water reticulation will involve connecting into the existing water mains located within Farm Road for the development and this includes provision for firefighting within the new development and therefore water pressure has been addressed in the report. - Roof stormwater from the site will be discharged to ground via soak holes.
 All other stormwater emanating from roads, berms and lot frontages will be collected by sumps and pipes and directed to disposal systems designed for the future subdivision.
-The development will be designed to ensure that secondary flow will safely drain through the site. - Power and telecommunications will be provided to all sites to utility company and industry standards.
+The development will be designed to ensure that secondary flow will safely drain through the site.

+- Power and telecommunications will be provided to all sites to utility company and industry standards.
 All cables will be placed underground, and all kiosks will be constructed on separate individual lots. - Roading will be constructed in accord with the ODP and to minimum legal and carriageway widths including provision for traffic calming measures in terms of kerb plantings and grassed areas.
-Generally, the speed limit through the development will be no greater than 40km/hr. - There is provision for future road connection to adjoining land being Lot 3 DP 320165 as shown on the Outline Development Plan (ODP). - Earthworks for civil construction of the infrastructure alongside allotment formations will be a large component of the future subdivision development.
+Generally, the speed limit through the development will be no greater than 40km/hr. - Earthworks for civil construction of the infrastructure alongside allotment formations will be a large component of the future subdivision development.